micheles/micheles.github.io/_posts/2013-05-17-the-story-of-Miriam-island.md

 title: The story of Miriam's Island
 ---

-Once upon a time there was a little island in the Caribbean sea, that shall be named Miriam's island.
+Once upon a time there was a little island in the Caribbean sea.
+It shall be named Miriam's island.
 Alas, that was not a happy island, because it was in one of the most seismic regions of the world, with earthquakes shaking the ground several times per year.
 Somebody had the idea of building a virtual city on it, with a little